Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 Bike It Pressure Alert Valve Cap

-Another clever and innovative design from Bike It, the Pressure Alert Valve Cap will show green if pressure is above the recommended PSI and red if the pressure has dropped.
+Another clever and innovative design from Bike It, the Pressure Alert Valve Cap will show green if pressure is above the recommended PSI and red if it has dropped.

 These are a handy way to check that everything is OK at a glance, but given that they thread onto the valve and are a fairly obvious add-on – we’d be worried someone might nick them.